Need to know

 What about private hospitals?

-To strengthen the health system, the Health Minister, Greg Hunt, has integrated private hospitals into the public hospital system.
-About a third of ICU beds available in Australia are in private hospitals.
+To strengthen the health system, Health Minister, Greg Hunt, has integrated private hospitals into the public hospital system.

-If needed, public patients suffering from COVID-19 will be admitted to private hospitals for treatment.
+If needed, public patients will be admitted to private hospitals for treatment.
 There will be no cost for treatment or accommodation in the hospital, just as in public hospitals.

 Will you need to pay to get tested?